If I Have Rheumatoid Arthritis, Which Doctor Should I Approach For Treatment?

 - In RA, Life expectancy reduces by 17 years in women, 10 years in men

 - It is also important to eat a balanced and healthy diet in RA

-Rheumatoid arthritis is an auto-immune disorder which primarily affects the person by causing pain and stiffness of the joints, especially in the morning, according to Dr KM Mahendranath.
+Rheumatoid arthritis is an auto-immune disorder which primarily affects the person by causing pain and stiffness of the joints, especially in the morning.
 It makes it difficult for a person to perform day-to-day activities like opening a glass jar or a cupboard, turning a key, etc.